 More information about Fiji is available on the Fiji Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 In September 2014, Fiji held elections that restored a democratically elected government and parliament to Fiji for the first time since 2006.
 The United States participated in a Multinational Observer Group representing 13 countries which assessed the elections to be broadly representative of the will of the Fijian people.
-Subsequent to the election, the United States has re-initiated security assistance and has lifted restrictions on U.S. financing assistance to the Government of Fiji that were put in place following the 2006 coup.
+After 2014 elections, the United States re-initiated security assistance and lifted restrictions on U.S. financing assistance to the Government of Fiji that were put in place following the 2006 coup.

 U.S. Assistance to Fiji